jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Command References

-`[ WAS HERE ]`

 A command can be *pointed to*.

-This may look as follows in another programming language:
+This can look as follows in another programming language:

 ```c#
 MyCommand
 ```

-So without decoration with brackets or what have you, it may represent a *reference* to a command.
+So without decoration with brackets or what have you, it represents a *reference* to a command.

-A command reference may be a square, to indicate does not *execute* directly.
+A command reference is a square, to indicate does not *execute* directly.

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />

-A *solid line* can be used to point out a different command:
+A *solid line* is used to point out a different command:

 <img src="images/1.%20Commands%20Main%20Concepts.013.png" width="400" />